hindu-comm/mail_stream_indology/2015/08/_mattavilAsa_prahasa/214__Ajit_Gargeshwari.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2015-August/041841.html)

-​Apart from the works mentioned by Prof. Lubin there is Matta Vilasa Prahsana by Mahendra Vikrama Verma with Prakasha Hindi Commentary edited by Kaplia Deva Giri Chowkambha publication​.
-I would be obliged if ​Barnett’s 1930 translation in BSOAS 5.1 (1930): 697-717. could be shared with me.
+Apart from the works mentioned by Prof. Lubin there is Matta Vilasa Prahsana by Mahendra Vikrama Verma with Prakasha Hindi Commentary edited by Kaplia Deva Giri Chowkambha publication.
+I would be obliged if Barnett’s 1930 translation in BSOAS 5.1 (1930): 697-717. could be shared with me.
 Thanks